molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Reading molecules from an input file
 ------------------------------------

-To kick off your cheminformatics journey, you'll frequently need to read or write molecular data from a variety of file formats.
+A frequent task in cheminformatics is to read molecular data from files in different formats.
-Using CDPKit, you can easily read and write molecules saved in various file formats, including *SDF*, *SMILES*, *MOL*, *MOL2*, *CDF*, and others.
+For this purpose, the CDPL provides data readers for various file formats including *SDF*, *SMILES*, *MOL*, *MOL2*, *CDF*, and others.

 .. note::
-    The CDF format is a binary format and CDPKit's native file format that can be used to store molecules/pharmacophores and their associated metadata in a space and processing time efficient manner.
+    The CDF format is a binary format and CDPKit's native file format that can be used to store molecule, reaction, and pharmacophore data in a space and processing time efficient manner.

-The class `Chem.MoleculeReader <../cdpl_api_doc/python_api_doc/classCDPL_1_1Chem_1_1MoleculeReader.html>`_ is rather versatile and can read molecules stored in different formats (SDF, SMILES, MOL, MOL2, CDF, etc.) thus eliminating the need to call a specific reader for each format.
+The class `Chem.MoleculeReader <../cdpl_api_doc/python_api_doc/classCDPL_1_1Chem_1_1MoleculeReader.html>`_ is rather versatile and can read molecules stored in any of the supported formats (SDF, SMILES, MOL, MOL2, CDF, etc.) thus eliminating the need to instantiate a format-specific reader implementation.
 Here is a simple example of how to read molecules from an input file:

 .. note::